stratumn/indigotrace-sdk-js/README.md

   name: "name"
 };

-// Create a payload containing our data and signs it
+// Create a payload containing our data
 // Since we omit the traceID, it will instanciate a new trace. payload = trace.create(data);

+// Sign the payload before sending it signedPayload = trace.sign(payload)

 // Finally, you can send the payload to the trace API.
 // Before sending it, it will ensure that the fields (payload, signature) are present.